- What We Do

 It’s relevant, Mister Reader, because writing is, in fact, a skill—a skill that not everyone has.
 I don’t need to tell you that.
 After all, a quick glance through your email inbox could tell you that.

 But when it comes to marketing your business online, my guess is you underestimate the value of good writing.
-So if you’re trying to save a few bucks by having your secretary write the content on your website or by outsourcing it to Malaysia or Singapore, here are a few reasons to rethink that:
+So if you’re trying to save a few bucks by having your secretary write the content on your website or by outsourcing it to another country, here are a few reasons to rethink that:

 Google Needs Text to Rank Websites